ronbak/Xcode-Presentation/README.md

 ![swift](http://img.deusm.com/informationweek/2015/09/1322066/Swift_logo.png)

 It's Apple's own programming language!
 Some argue that Xcode's IDE works best with Swift, since Apple created both.
-It's open-source, with several frameworks already created for it or in progress.
+It recently became open source, with several frameworks already created for it or in progress.
+Swift is decribed as a modern and less unfortunate version of C or Objective-C.

 ###Check out how great the Xcode/Apple Developer/Swift Docs are!
 https://developer.apple.com/reference/